simhyunmin/AVLTree/README.md

 ## Project Summary
-This project aims to implement range query functionality based on an AVL tree.
-The AVL tree is characterized by its self-balancing property, ensuring that insertion, deletion, and search operations have a time complexity of O(log(n)).
-The project provides the following key functionalities:
+This project provides basic and advanced functionalities based on an AVL tree.
+The AVL tree is an efficient tree structure that, due to its self-balancing property, has a time complexity of O(log(n)) for insertion, deletion, and search operations.

+This project offers the following key features:

 ## Features

+### Basic Features:
 - **Find x**: Outputs the sum of the depth and height of node x (1 ≤ x ≤ 300,000).
 If node x does not exist, it outputs 0.
 - **Insert x**: Inserts a new node x and outputs the sum of the depth and height of node x.
 The value x is guaranteed to be unique in the current set.
 - **Empty**: Outputs 1 if the set is empty, otherwise outputs 0.